PR1EN10: Menu-program

 Characters are written in between single quotes.
 A string is composed of such characters.

 NB!
-Symbols starting with a backslash are called escape sequences and they are stored as a single character in the computer memory (e.g. \n ).
+Symbols starting with a backslash are called escape sequences and they are also coded (and stored) as a single character in the computer memory (e.g. \n is really a single character, it takes up just one byte).

 Examples: